Webinar in March

 - Give it a final 'once-over.'
 Proofread the entire application carefully.
 Be on the lookout for misspelled words or grammatical errors.
 Ask a friend or teacher to proofread it as well.

 - Ask for help if you need it.
 If you have questions or problems with the application, do not hesitate to email or call the program administrators.

 The PDF application form must be submitted by March 21, 2014.
 The entire printed application package must be postmarked by March 21, 2014.

 - Send the completed application form (only the application form, no other documents) by e-mail to firstname.lastname@example.org.
 When you submit the application by e-mail, you will receive a confirmation that the application form was received, but this does not constitute the complete application package.

-- To finalize your application package, print your completed PDF application, sign and date it and attach other supporting materials (essays, transcripts and letters of reference).
+- To finalize your application package, print your completed PDF application, sign and date it and attach other supporting materials (essays, transcripts, CV, writing sample and letters of reference).
 The complete application package consists of one original set and five photocopies (except for the reference letters).

 - The printed application sets must be compiled in the following order:

-Application Form(signed and dated), Essays (2), Curriculum Vitae, Transcript(s), Two Letters of Recommendation.
+Application Form(signed and dated), Essays (2), Curriculum Vitae, Transcript(s), Two Letters of Recommendation, Writing Sample.